2020 Board of New Mexico Evaluators

 VP of Finance

-Mitch has extensive experience in the education sector, working both the K-12 and higher education contexts.
-His graduate school training focused on research methods and program evaluation, and he has worked as an evaluator and program administrator with the Legislative Education Study Committee (LESC) and Albuquerque Public Schools since moving to New Mexico.
-Currently, he is an Evaluator with Apex, an evaluation consulting firm in Albuquerque.
+Mitch has extensive experience with data and evaluation in the education sector.
+His graduate school training focused on research methods and program evaluation, and he has worked as an evaluator and program administrator with the Legislative Education Study Committee, Albuquerque Public Schools, and the Public Education Department since coming to New Mexico.
+Currently, he is a Senior Research Scientist at UNM's Project ECHO.
 He is a former teacher and committed to helping educators use data to better inform their decision-making processes.

 VP of Membership